opentensor/bits/bits/BIT-0008-EVM-Weight-Verification.md

 The optimistic validity verification mechanism relies on the `drand` randomness beacon to select the validator to submit a weight verification.
 If the `drand` beacon is compromised, the validator selection process could be manipulated to favor certain validators.
 Note that this risk is shared with the current system, where the [commit-reveal] process is also dependent on `drand`.

+To mitigate this risk, in the case where no `drand` beacon is available for the entirety of the previous tempo, a block hash fallback is employed as a backup mechanism.

 ### Data Privacy

 The `data` parameter is a `bytes` array, which could contain sensitive information related to scoring within the subnet (e.g., medical or financial data).
 In these cases, the subnet owner should leverage the privacy preserving features of zero knowledge proofs or avoid sharing this data on-chain at all.

 ### Time window for verification

-The time window during which a validator can submit their verification is limited to one epoch (361 blocks).
+The time window during which a validator can submit their verification is limited to one epoch.
 It is crucial that validators submit the correct weights and verification data that will be revealed and cross-checked during the reveal epoch.
 This requires coordination in subnet client code to ensure these operations occur in a reliable sequence to avoid unintentional harm to honest validators.

 ## Copyright